WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster

 Table~\ref{table:pm_gmm_table} presents the parameters of our best-fit Gaussian distributions for cluster and field proper motions.
 Finally, we required the error on parallax for each star to overlap with the parallax distribution of proper-motion members at the 3$\sigma$ level, which removed 5 stars, leading to a final sample of {546} stars.

-Table~\ref{table:star_summary} presents summarized information for each star in this study.
-Particularly, the first row includes the WOCS ID (identification system comes from \citealt{platais_wocs_2003} and is referred to as PKM previously in the series), the Gaia DR3 source ID, right ascension ($\alpha$), declination ($\delta$), Gaia G magnitude, Gaia color ($\mathrm{G_{BP} - G_\mathrm{RP}}$), number of observations from each of WOCS and APOGEE ($\mathrm{N_W \; \&\;N_A}$), mean RV ($\mathrm{\overline{RV}}$), standard-deviation of RV ($e$), internal error ($i$), median $v \sin i$ measurement, $e/i$, proper-motion membership probability from the GMM analysis ($\mathrm{P_\mu}$), RV membership probability ($\mathrm{P_{RV}}$), classification (see Section~\ref{sec:membership}), a Boolean variable that indicates whether the star is within the cluster's parallax cutoff ($\mathds{1} (\pi_c)$), and comments.
+Table~\ref{table:star_summary} presents summarized information for each of the 546 stars in this study, as well as for 707 stars for which we have previously made RV observations but are not Gaia DR3 proper-motion members, listing a total of 1253 stars.
+The first row includes the WOCS ID (identification system comes from \citealt{platais_wocs_2003} and is referred to as PKM previously in the series), the Gaia DR3 source ID, right ascension ($\alpha$), declination ($\delta$), Gaia G magnitude, Gaia color ($\mathrm{G_{BP} - G_\mathrm{RP}}$), number of observations from each of WOCS and APOGEE ($\mathrm{N_W \; \&\;N_A}$), mean RV ($\mathrm{\overline{RV}}$), standard-deviation of RV ($e$), internal error ($i$), median $v \sin i$ measurement, $e/i$, proper-motion membership probability from the GMM analysis ($\mathrm{P_\mu}$), RV membership probability ($\mathrm{P_{RV}}$), classification (see Section~\ref{sec:membership}), a Boolean variable that indicates whether the star is within the cluster's parallax cutoff ($\mathds{1} (\pi_c)$), and comments.
 This table includes proper-motion members for which we do not have RVs for completeness of the sample.
 These stars are classified as U and do not have anything listed for values derived from RV measurements (e.g., $\mathrm{\overline{RV}}$, $v \sin i $, $\mathrm{P_{RV}}$).